 Next, the gang heads to "the Boneyard," which John B describes as a three-layer burrito comprised of Pogue kids, Kook kids, and tourists.
 For some reason, Pogues don't hook up with each other, so they spend their time at the Boneyard macking on people (their parlance, not mine) from other groups — mainly tourists.
 Notable sighting: Sarah Cameron (Madelyn Cline), the most popular Kook girl and Kiara's former BFF — they had a mysterious falling out — girlfriend of an extremely WASP-y d-bag named Topper (Austin North), and the daughter of Ward, who owns the boat where John B works.
 JJ and Topper fight about who knows what — Topper is a douche — and John B tries to break it up.
 They somehow roll into the surf so they're wrestling each other in soaking wet clothes that stick to their skin.
 The camera lingers a little bit, because although this is not The CW, the creators of this series want us to know early on that it's okay to objectify these men.
 Then JJ darkens the mood by pressing the gun he found earlier to Topper's head.
 Seems like a cool, completely not-unhinged thing to do!

 Oh, and before this episode ends, there's something else John B wants to tell us via voiceover: A week before his dad disappeared, Pops said he thought he found something and might have to vanish for a bit.
-That might have something to do with what the gang finds later when they go back to scavenge the wreck with scuba gear this time: a compass that John B recognises as belonging to his father.
+That might have something to do with what the gang finds later when they go back to scavenge the wreck with scuba gear this time: a compass that John B recognizes as belonging to his father.

 Episode 2, "The Lucky Compass"